-Defining standard contract terms
+Standard contract terms

-The directive was part of the Fitness Check of the EU consumer and marketing law.
+The Directive was part of the Fitness Check of the EU consumer and marketing law.